 I was invited back to the Texas S.T.E.A.M.
 Summit in Houston, TX, January 12-13, 2018 as a featured presenter.
 This conference was hosted by The Village School, in collaboration with MIT.
 I presented “Into the Ovoid” Patterns in Motion on Friday, January 12, 2018 at the school.

-Here’s a photo from last year’s event.
+Here’s a photo from this year’s event.

-Last year’s presentation slides (with Notes) are here.
+Presentation slides (with Notes) are here.
 I will post updated slides soon.

 Film Festival Successes!

 “Into the Ovoid: An Ovella” was awarded official finalist status at the 2016 Canada Shorts Film Festival.